deskpro/messenger-sdk-android/README.md

 ```
 messenger.setPushRegistrationToken(fcmToken)
 ```
-Prerequisite: The application should be connected to the notifications platform, enabled for receiving notifications and obtaining tokens.
+Prerequisite: The application should be connected to the notifications platform, enabled for receiving notifications and obtaining FCM tokens.

 ## Versioning